 Applicants must possess a baccalaureate degree and have a minimum 2.75 cumulative undergraduate grade point average to be admitted in to a certificate program.

 - All graduate certificate applicants—including those already enrolled in a UWM graduate program—must apply to the Graduate School via the Panthera Admission Application.
+All applicants are requested to pay a non-refundable $25 application fee.

 - Graduate degree and previously admitted graduate non-degree students who decide to pursue a certificate program must submit the Panthera application before completing 6 credits in the certificate sequence.